 Pisang Peak Climbing Route

-From high camp onwards, you'll follow a well-defined steep snow slope that will take you to the top of the summit at 6,091 meters.
-On the way, the guide will fix the rope wherever needed.
+From high camp onwards, you'll follow a well-defined, steep snow slope that will take you to the top of the summit at 6,091 meters.
+On the way, the guide will fix the rope wherever it is needed.
 Reaching the summit is not difficult, but the elevation makes every step exhausting.
 After reaching the summit, you'll descend to the base camp and follow a downhill trail to Besisahar via Chame, where the journey ends.

 Is Pisang Peak climbing difficult?

-Pisang Peak Climbing with Nepal Gateway Trekking
+Why Pisang Peak Climbing with Nepal Gateway Trekking?